KavitaGitCode/PreplaceJS/JS-Async-Interview.md

 To understand the asynchronous behavior of JavaScript while using the setTimeout function we need to get familiar with the event loop.

-Our web browser consists of a JavaScript engine, web APIs, local storage, timers, etc. JavaScript engine contains a single call stack in which all the code is executed immediately as and when it is pushed without waiting.
+Our web browser consists of a JavaScript engine, web APIs, local storage, timers, fetch api etc. JavaScript engine contains a single call stack in which all the code is executed immediately as and when it is pushed without waiting.

 Now, we need to understand that the setTimeout function is not a part of JavaScript but it is a part of the web browser as it is essentially a web API and the browser allows the JavaScript engine to access the setTimeout function with the help of the global window object.